Basic Concepts in AimRT

 void ExecuteAfter(std::chrono::nanoseconds dt, std::function<void()>&& task);

-In AimRT, the executor functionality consists of two decoupled parts: the Interface Layer and the Executor Implementation.
-The interface layer defines the abstract executor API for submitting tasks, while the implementation layer handles actual task execution, with behavior varying by implementation type.
-AimRT officially provides several executors, such as an Asio-based thread pool, a Tbb-based lock-free thread pool, and a timer-wheel-based scheduled executor.
+In AimRT, executor functionality consists of an interface layer and actual executor implementations, which are decoupled.
+The interface layer defines the abstract executor API, providing interfaces for submitting tasks.
+The implementation layer is responsible for the actual task execution, behaving differently depending on the implementation type.
+AimRT officially provides several executors, such as an Asio-based thread pool, a TBB-based lock-free thread pool, and a time-wheel-based timed executor.

-When using AimRT’s executor feature, developers package tasks into closures in the business layer and call the interface layer API to submit them to a specific executor.
-The executor then schedules and executes the tasks based on its own policies.
-The workflow is illustrated below:
+When developers use AimRT’s executor feature, they package a task into a closure in the business layer and then call the interface-layer API to submit the task to a specific executor.
+The executor will execute the submitted task at an appropriate time according to its scheduling policy.
+The specific logical flow is shown below:

 The “Plugin” Concept in AimRT

-A Plugin refers to a dynamic library that can register custom functionalities with the AimRT framework.
-Plugins can be loaded at runtime by the framework or hardcoded into user-defined executables.
-The AimRT framework exposes numerous plugin points and query interfaces, such as:
+Plugin refers to a dynamic library that can register various custom functions with the AimRT framework.
+It can be loaded by the framework at runtime or registered into the framework via hard-coded means in a user-defined executable.
+The AimRT framework exposes a large number of hook points and query interfaces, such as:

 • RPC/Channel call filters